Phlebotomy License in Dallas, Waco, Pearsall, San Antonio, TX

 Are phlebotomists licensed in Texas?

-Obtaining a Phlebotomy license isn’t a legal requirement in Texas for Phlebotomists.
-However, some employers may require you to obtain it.
-Enrolling in accredited training is also essential because graduates of accredited phlebotomy training programs can practice and start working without certifications.
+Obtaining a Phlebotomy license isn’t a legal need in Texas for Phlebotomists.
+Yet, some employers may need you to get it.
+Enrolling in accredited training is crucial.
+Graduates can start working without certifications.

 What is the highest-paid phlebotomist hourly pay?